Graduate FAQs

 Out of fairness to other applicants and due to limited faculty time, we cannot accommodate individual requests to visit or tour the department.
 If you are in the area, you are welcome to come walk around the campus; most of our conferences and events are also open to the public.

 If you have questions not answered in this FAQ, please feel free to contact us.
-However, we cannot judge your chances of being accepted based on incomplete information; you will need to go through the application process and submit the appropriate material for our graduate committee to review.
+However, we cannot judge your chances of being accepted based on incomplete information; you will need to go through the application process and submit the appropriate materials for our graduate committee to review.

 Send you my profile/CV so you can tell me whether I should apply?